cdapio/cdap/docs/2.0.0/getting-started/continuuity-reactor-getting-started-guide-2.0.0.md

 You’ll need Java™ and Node.js™.

-The Reactor example apps are pre-compiled, but if you want to modify and compile an app, you’ll also need Apache Ant installed on your system as discussed below.
+The Reactor example apps are pre-compiled, but if you want to modify and compile an app, you’ll also need Apache Maven installed on your system as discussed below.

 ### OS